 What is the difference between cropping and resizing?

 Cropping cuts away parts of the image and changes what is visible.
 Resizing changes pixel dimensions but keeps the entire image.
-Crop first to set composition, then resize to target dimensions.
+Crop first to set composition, then resize to target dimensions if needed.

 Does cropping reduce image quality?